paulphan504/Paul-notes/content/6c0de5817ee169d3f189ee3957586138c138f760/Temp/Case Study.md

 ![[Pasted image 20250108224935.png]]

 - Realize register domain to ssl-certificate off nginx-proxy-manager again [[How To Setup And Install FREE Domain and SSL for Local Network Nginx Proxy Manager on Docker]]

+24. Build IDS/IPS on firewall pfsense snord and surikata.